Education Programs at the Museum

 At the Museum, classes tour the galleries and interact with (view, discuss, draw, etc.) works of original art in a wide range of media.
 Students are exposed to art mediums, techniques and tools, are introduced to visual arts concepts, and actively engage with art vocabulary.
 KidsVisions tours are followed by hands-on art-making activities based on curriculum and tour content, and offer students opportunities to work with a variety of media, especially those not typically encountered in fifth-grade.
 Every summer an exhibition in the Toyota Children’s Gallery highlights examples of the KidsVisions’ projects done during the school year.
 Each student receives a free admission pass to return to the Museum with their families.

-Schedule a KidsVisions Tour
+Schedule a KidsVisions Tour (5th graders within the LBUSD)

 The ongoing, year-round program includes gallery tours and art-making activities that meet California State Standards in the Visual and Performing Arts.
 During each academic year, educators individually schedule field trips to the Museum.
 Classes are divided into groups of ten to twelve children who tour the galleries to view, discuss, draw, and experience original works of art.

 Children learn about a variety of art mediums, techniques and tools, are introduced to visual art concepts, and actively engage with visual arts vocabulary.
 Visits include tours of the Museum’s permanent collection and changing exhibitions, including exhibitions of children’s artwork in the Museum’s Toyota Children’s Gallery.
 In addition to the visual arts, connections are made to other curriculum subjects, and all programming aligns with California State Standards in the Visual and Performing Arts.
 After gallery tours, children engage in age-appropriate, hands-on art-making activities that focus on the media, techniques or themes of the exhibitions that they experience on their tours.
-Tours are free for all Long Beach Unified School District students.
+Tours are free for all Long Beach Unified School District students; transportation NOT included.
 For all other school districts, the fee is $3 per student.

 In 2012, the Long Beach Museum of Art and Millikan High School in Long Beach began a new Museum Studies program in which students learn how to curate and install exhibitions, and how to teach and lead tours about artworks.
 This pilot program provided students with meaningful and practical experience in visual arts and museum studies, and made important cross-curricular connections.